Barbog/deja-website/pages/participation.en.md

-**MINISTRY OF CULTURE** – Deals with all matters related to art, art placement and scheduling workshops.
-Is also responsible for reviving and introducing the Midsummer's traditions, as well as for documenting the event.
-If you are artistically inclined, have an art project or a workshop in mind, your skills are needed here!

-**MINISTRY of NUTRITION** – coordinates the community kitchen.
-Always needs a hand.
-You don't have to be a master chef – all help will be appreciated.
-Fluffing.

-**MINISTRY of the ENVIRONMENT** – responsible for overseeing the grounds, MOOP sweeps, hygiene, recycling and compost.

-By sharing the structure we hope you have gained a better understanding as to whereyour talents can be beneficial!
+By sharing the structure we hope you have gained a better understanding as to where your talents can be beneficial!